“I am happy to be your teacher!”

 This is a meaningful message I give my students.
 I love being their teacher!
 I let them know that I understand their sadness, happiness, and fears!
 This brings about great enthusiasm to learn because they know that their efforts are best appreciated.
 Most importantly, this gives me a lovely thought of how to set high expectations for students.

 “Let’s soar high!”
-“You are amazing” As much as we want our students to soar high, we as well must equip ourselves with the authentic ways on how to set high expectations for students!
+“You are amazing” As much as we want our students to soar high, we must as well equip ourselves with authentic ways on how to set high expectations for students!

-Showing to the students that we appreciate their best efforts is one of the best ways to establish good relationships.
-By taking into account the growth statue of our students, we might as well guided in setting high expectations for them.
+Showing the students that we appreciate their best efforts is one of the best ways to establish good relationships.
+By taking into account the growth status of our students, we might as well be guided in setting high expectations for them.

 However, there’s more we can do as the managers in the classroom and facilitators of learning to set standards in the classroom so we and our students know the patterns of how we should treat one another.